tpo/dpkg_dep/README.md

 options:
     name:
         description:
             - Name of the package.
-A suffix "-dependencies" gets automatically added to the package name
+It is suggested to call the package something like "mysoftware-dependencies"
         required: true
     version:
         description: